spekarchik/PouchAndPaper/MOD_README.md

 ## 🧩 Related Mods

-CompactMod is fully compatible with the following mods by the same author:
+Pouch & Paper is fully compatible with the following mods by the same author:

 - **[🌟 Angel Block Mod](https://modrinth.com/mod/angel-block-mod)**
   An exploration-focused mod that rewards curiosity and reduces repetitive grind — while keeping the core survival balance intact.
 Perfect for players who want each discovery to matter.